officiallysingh/joda-file-export/README.md

     private Cost settlement;
 ```

 * The nested composed classes download metadata can also be overridden by providing the complete property path as follows.
-Ex. overridding nested beans property metadata **fieldName = "currency.source"**
+Ex.
+Overriding nested beans property metadata **fieldName = "currency.source"**

 ```java
 @AllArgsConstructor(staticName = "of")